GoogleCloudPlatform/cloud-builders/golang-project/README.md

 ## Examples

 -   [Hello, World!](examples/hello_world) is a basic example that creates a container using the indicated target as its entrypoint.
 -   [Multiple targets](examples/multi_bin) creates two runnable targets, and shows how to indicate which one is the entrypoint.
 -   [Static webserver](examples/static_webserver) creates a container image that combines a Go project with static resources, and updates the image's entrypoint to indicate those resources.

 ## Building this builder

 To build this builder, run the following command in this directory.

-    $ gcloud alpha container builds create . --config=cloudbuild.yaml
+    $ gcloud container builds submit . --config=cloudbuild.yaml